 Candidates enrolled in SOWK 614, SOWK 615, SOWK 625, SOWK 671 and 672 whose circumstances change in regard to character or suitability must inform the Programme Coordinator (Social Work) immediately.
-Changes in circumstances, whether notified by the candidate or others, may result in the candidate being required to undergo a reassessment of suitability arranged by the Head of School.
-Fieldwork is assessed and a pass must be obtained
+Changes in circumstances, whether notified by the candidate or others, may result in the candidate being required to undergo a reassessment of suitability arranged by the Programme Coordinator.
 Fieldwork is assessed and a pass must be obtained in Fieldwork 671 before enrolment is permitted in SOWK 672.

-- Social Service agencies may also impose additional criteria for fieldwork acceptance. - Instruction in skills competencies and Code of Ethics is provided in SOWK 615.
+- 1. Social Service agencies may also impose additional criteria for fieldwork acceptance. - Instruction in skills competencies and Code of Ethics is provided in SOWK 615.